csstools/postcss-plugins/packages/css-calc/README.md

 #### `precision` :

+The `precision` option is a number of decimals.
 The default precision is fairly high.
 It aims to be high enough to make rounding unnoticeable in the browser.

+Values that serialize in scientific notation are left untouched.

 You can set it to a lower number to suit your needs.